a man and a woman ride a mattress like a flying carpet. the mattress off-gasses toxins behind it as it flies.

 Check the reviews

+I very quickly realized that purchasing this mattress would have been a massive mistake.
 According to some of the reviews, this mattress contained fiberglass.
 What?!
 Why would you use fiberglass to make a mattress?

-In one review, an upset parent had purchased this mattress for his son.
-After his son slept on the mattress, he started to break out in a skin rash and have multiple asthma attacks.
-Another person had accidentally cut the outside netting on the mattress, woke up covered in fiberglass, and had to go to the doctor immediately.
-One woman shared that the mattress off-gassed a terrible fume that smelled like formaldehyde, and experienced migraines and nausea from the mattress smell.
+Another person accidentally cut the mattress's exterior netting and woke up covered in fiberglass.
+They had to go to the doctor immediately.
+One woman shared that the mattress off-gassed a terrible fume that smelled like formaldehyde; she then experienced migraines and nausea from the mattress smell.

 Dangerous materials within a mattress